 To help you remain consistent, it’s a good idea to plan your schedule for the week ahead and stick to it.

-You’ll receive another four exclusive workouts to choose from.
-The workouts will include EMOM, AMRAP, Tabata, and Ascending Ladders.
+In Cycle 5, you’ll receive another four workouts that are exclusive to Body Coach Graduates.
+The workouts include EMOM, AMRAP, Tabata, and also introduce Ascending Ladders.

-If you have a gym class that you love, you could plan that for your fifth workout, or indeed create your own workout based on the formats used in the Graduate Plan so far.
-I.e HIIT, EMOM, Tabata, or AMRAP.
+If you don’t want to use other workouts there are plenty of other options such as going for a 5k run, taking up another gym class (if the gyms are open as your time of reading), doing some Yoga, or even creating your own workout based on the formats used in the Graduate Plan so far: I.e HIIT, EMOM, Tabata, or AMRAP.

 The important thing to remember is to make sure you’re lifting a weight that is right for your current strength and abilities.